pippim/pippim.github.io/programs/mserve.md

 - The TV volume (reflected by Firefox) is 25%
 - mserve volume (reflected by ffplay) is 60%

-When TV commercial ends, TV volume returns to 100%.
+When TV commercial ends, TV volume returns to 100% in 10 steps over 1/2 second.
+Music is paused in **mserve** and volume is reduced from 60% to 25% in 10 steps over 1/2 second.

-Currently mserve volume is initialized at 60% for TV commercials:
+As of June 11, 2023, **mserve** TV Commercial volume is initialized at 60% on line 401 in `mserve.py`:

 ```python
 TV_BREAK1 = 90          # Hockey TV commercial is 90 seconds